Bio | Images | Schedule | Audio | Video | Knowledge Base | Drum Setups | Press | Credits | Percussionology | Contact | Myspace Page

 He is a member of the Percussive Arts Society and has been listed in the International Drum Teachers Guide for Modern Drummer magazine.
 He is on staff as a percussion arranger for the periodical, “The International Association of Rudimental Percussionists” and is the three time Drum Corps Associates drum set champion.

-John has performed with Sound Advice, the Reading Big Band, the Sam Peters Swing Band, the Kutztown and West Chester University Alumni Jazz Bands, the West Virginia University Jazz Ensemble, Coastal Carolina University Jazz Band, the Al Raymond Big Band, the Audobon Jazz Explosion, Jump City Jazz Orchestra, and the Myrtle Beach Big Band.
+John has performed with the Reading Big Band, the Sam Peters Swing Band, the Kutztown and West Chester University Alumni Jazz Bands, the West Virginia University Jazz Ensemble, Coastal Carolina University Jazz Band, the Al Raymond Big Band, the Audubon Jazz Explosion, the Jump City Jazz Orchestra, the Myrtle Beach Big Band, the Reading and Boyertown Directors Big Band and The Music Express Bugle Corps out of Cinnaminson New Jersey.

-He is the percussion arranger and instructor for the Reading High, Boyertown and Oley Valley High School marching bands.
-He has been a percussion judge for Drum Corps Associates, the Cavalcade and Tournament of Bands, the Keystone Indoor Drill Association, the Mid-Atlantic Percussion Society and the USSBA.
-He has been a guest judge for the OZARKO Band Festival at SouthWest Missouri State University.
-He is a member of the International Association of Jazz Educators and a jazz band adjudicator for high school jazz band contests throughout the state.
+Currently, John is playing with Gamut, a 5 piece Jazz Ensemble, The Last Big Band, the Bone Tom Dixieland Jazz Band, Fancy Brass and is the drum set player for the Swing House Jazz Drum and Bugle Corps out of Carney’s Point New Jersey.
+He is the percussion arranger and instructor for the Reading, and Oley Valley marching bands.
+He has been a percussion judge for Drum Corps Associates, the Cavalcade and Tournament of Bands, the Keystone Indoor Drill Association, the Mid-Atlantic Percussion Society, and the USSBA.
+He has been a guest judge for the OZARKO Band Festival at South West Missouri State University.
+He is a member of the International Association of Jazz Educators and a jazz band adjudicator for jazz band contests throughout the tri-state area.